sdinonno/api-test-brave-new-coin/README.md

 # api-test-brave-new-coin
-The main goal of this project is to test the API Brave New Coin (https://rapidapi.com/BraveNewCoin/api/bravenewcoin) with REST Assured and Java.
+The main goal of this project is to test the BraveNewCoin API (https://rapidapi.com/BraveNewCoin/api/bravenewcoin) with REST Assured and Java.

 ## Technologies
 - Java